Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Evaluation

-We adopt the implementation of \cite{mireshghallah2022quantifying} for membership inference based on the likelihood ratio hypothesis, where part of our test set consists of all the canaries (for PTB and Wikitext) or private texts (for Enron).
+\paragraph{Membership Inference Performance} We adopt the implementation of \cite{mireshghallah2022quantifying} for membership inference based on the likelihood ratio hypothesis, where part of our test set consists of all the canaries (for PTB and Wikitext) or private texts (for Enron).
 We insert 200 canary-like false-positive (outside training data) samples into the test set, which are semantically close to the canaries but do not match any of their secret portions.
 The evaluation is done over 400 samples (200 canaries + 200 false positives) for both Wikitext and PTB.
 For the Enron dataset, we add 125 false positives into the test set along with the 125 already identified private sequences, making 250 samples in total.
 Looking at the results for Wikitext in Figure \ref{fig:mia_accross_dft_level}, we can see that the \offline~mode significantly improves the recall score (by 15-26\%) compared to the lower baselines (\BI, \BII).
 This demonstrates the effectiveness of our MDM algorithms in identifying the canaries and confidently inferring their membership.
 We achieve the highest recall of 61\% with the \realtimeXserver~version, which shows results similar to the upper baselines (\BIII~and \BIV).
-Our MDM approach directs the language model to prioritize sensitive training samples, leading to assigning a higher likelihood to the sensitive training samples.
+Our MDM approach directs the language model to prioritize sensitive training samples, leading to assigning a higher likelihood to those samples.
 This reduces the number of missed positive samples, increasing the true positive count and decreasing the false negative count.
 Consequently, the recall rate experiences a significant improvement due to these dual effects.
 However, there was only a slight improvement in the ratio of true positives to false positives.
 As a result, the attack performance did not fluctuate much across different attacks and the baselines in terms of precision as shown in \ref{prec_mia}.
-For a better understanding of the phenomenon, please refer to the confusion matrices in Figure \ref{fig:conf_mat_all} of Appendix \ref{subsec:confusiom_matrix}.
-We also put the membership inference results for PTB and Enron into the Appendix (Figure \ref{mia_all}) for space constraints.
+For a better understanding of the phenomenon, please refer to the confusion matrices in Figure \ref{fig:conf_mat_all} and Section \ref{subsec:confusiom_matrix} of the Appendix.
+We also put the membership inference results for PTB and Enron into the Appendix (Section \ref{mia_ptb_enron}) for space constraints.
+We conducted extensive ablation studies on our attack performance based on six different criteria: data repetitions, prompt perturbation, number of sensitive layers, number of victims and attackers, frequency of victim rounds, and model size.
+Please refer to Appendix \ref{sec:ab_app} for details.